VincyZhang/intel-extension-for-transformers/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Environment Setup Issues
-about: Environmental failures you're facing
+name: Bug report
+about: Create a report to help us improve
 title: ''
-labels: environmental error
+labels: bug
 assignees: ''

 ---

-**Describe the issue**
+**Describe the bug**
-A clear and concise description of what the error is.
+A clear and concise description of what the bug is.

-**Hardware  (please complete the following information):**
- - CPU: [e.g. Intel Xeon 8380]
- - OS: [e.g. ubuntu]
- - Version [e.g. 22.04]

-**Software Version (please complete the following information):**
- - Intel Extension for Transformers: [e.g. 1.3.1]
- - Transformers: [e.g. 4.36]
- - GCC [e.g. 13.1]

 **To Reproduce**
 Steps to reproduce the behavior: